 - I got my country ham at my usual grocery store, though that may be because I live in country ham territory.
 If you can't find it, double the bacon and omit the country ham.

-- You can use turnip greens if you prefer, or even kale (though I haven’t tested it with kale).
+- You can use turnip greens if you prefer, or even kale (

 And a few Instant Pot notes...

-- This Southern Instant Pot collard greens recipe was made and tested with a 6-quart Instant Pot.
+- This Southern Instant Pot collard greens recipe was made and tested with the 6-quart Instant Pot (affiliate link).

 - Be sure to deglaze the pan with a bit of the broth after sautéing the bacon/country ham/onion mixture, as written in the recipe below.
 The stuck on bits will come up from the bottom of the pot very easily.
 This helps to prevent the "burn" message you might have read about, which displays when the food at the bottom of the pot is too hot/overcooked.